 This indicates the overwhelming desire for low-effort, low-friction service interactions.
 It’s also an indication of how much consumers value their time.
 Not only that; 68% of consumers who used a messaging channel to contact a business preferred it to using either phone or email.

-Intelligent text messaging platforms enable your contact center to instantly acknowledge a service query via automated text.
+Text messaging platforms enable your contact center to instantly acknowledge a service query via automated text.
 This means you can easily satisfy that 78% who are willing to wait once you’ve acknowledged them.

 Using messaging channels for customer service also satisfies those who prefer not to speak with an agent or navigate multiple menu options.